Drug Registration and Listing System (DRLS & eDRLS)

 The FDA relies on registration and listing information for administering many key programs, including postmarketing surveillance; user fee assessments; counterterrorism; monitoring of drug shortages and availability; and determining products that are being marketed without an approved application.

-FDA has published draft guidances on registering and reporting product information for those entities that intend to register as outsourcing facilities per The Drug Quality and Security Act (DQSA).
+FDA has published guidances on registering and reporting product information for those entities that intend to register as outsourcing facilities per The Drug Quality and Security Act (DQSA).
 Further information can be found under Related Resources or on the Electronic Drug Registration and Listing Instructions page.

-Important changes to the registration requirement
+- Important changes to the registration requirement

-Guidance for Industry May 2009 (PDF - 776KB).
+- Guidance for Industry May 2009 (PDF - 776KB).
 Final Guidance for Industry on the new electronic Drug Registration and Listing System (eDRLS)

-Drug Establishment Current Registration Site.
+- Drug Establishment Current Registration Site.
 DECRS serves as a database for all registered drug manufacturers.

+- CFR Part 207 – Registration of Producers of Drugs and Listing of Drugs in Commercial Distribution.
+Links to the applicable section of the Code of Federal Regulations detailing registration of producers of drugs and listing of drugs in commercial distribution.
 Section 510 of the Food Drug and Cosmetic Act.
-Links to the section of the Act requiring manufacturers, repackers, and re-labelers that engage in the manufacture, preparation, propagation, compounding, or processing of human or veterinary drugs and human biological products to register their establishment(s) and submit a listing of every product in commercial distribution to the FDA.
+Links to the section of the Act requiring manufacturers, repackers, and re-labelers that engage in the manufacture, preparation, propagation, compounding, or processing of human or veterinary drugs and human biological products to register their establishment(s) and submit a listing of every product in commercial distribution to the FDA